mrtouch93/OSED-Notes/1.stack_overflow/README.md

 		buffer += b"D"* (total - len(buffer))
 		```

 		3. Look to the other registers.
-There are other near to the payload?
+Are there any other near the payload?

 		```py
 		VULNSRVR_CMD = b"KSTET "  # change me